Sensitivity of accelerator-based neutrino experiments to neutrino-dark matter interaction: Elko as a viable dark matter candidate: Results and discussions

-We show, in Fig. \ref{Energy_Spectrum}, the scattered electron energy spectrum.
-The red line depicts the $\nu_\mu + e^- \to \nu_\mu + e^- $ scattering and the black one considers the new particle interaction as a subleading effect that distorts the standard spectrum.
-Just as an example, we chose the parameters: $m_{\lambda}=10$ MeV, $\xi/\Lambda=5\times 10^{-36}$, and $Y=0.6 Y_0$, where $Y_0=0.1186$ is the dark matter relic density \cite{Aghanim:2018eyx}.
+Fig.~\ref{Energy_Spectrum} shows the neutrino flux at the FD on the left plot and the number of events on the right plot.
+On both plots the red curve represents the standard calculation and the black-dashed represents the calculation considering neutrino interacting with elko along the propagation.
+As an example, we chose the parameters: $m_{\lambda}=10$~MeV, $\xi/\Lambda=10^{-29.4}$, and $Y=Y_0$, where $Y_0=0.1186$ is the dark matter relic density \cite{Aghanim:2018eyx}.

-We can predict a significant difference in the energy spectrum, depending on the relevant parameters.